Fair Jobs Code - procurement guidelines for departments and agencies

 1. reports on progress with implementation;

-8.1 The Code will apply to Standing Offer Arrangements (including a State Purchase Contract or Sole Entity Purchase Contract) that commence or are reissued after commencement of the Code.
+8.1 The code will apply to all Standing Offer Arrangements (including a State Purchase Contract or Sole Entity Purchase Contract) that commence or are reissued after commencement of the code.

-8.4 Agencies are required to incorporate these requirements into contracts from the date that the Standing Offer Arrangement commences or is reissued after commencement of the Code.
+8.5 Agencies are required to incorporate these requirements into contracts from the date that the Standing Offer Arrangement commences or is reissued after commencement of the code.

 8.5 The FJC Model Clauses can be found at FJC Model Clauses for contracts.

-8.6 The Code applies to suppliers under a Register from 1 December 2022.
+8.6 The code applies to suppliers under any Victorian Government goods and services registers from 1 December 2022.

-8.7 The Pre-Assessment Certificate will be phased in as a precondition for Registers by 1 December 2023.
+8.7 The pre-assessment certificate will be phased in as a precondition for all Victorian Government goods and services registers from 1 December 2023.

-9.2 On 30 September 2023 and thereafter, Agencies will be required to attest annually to activities in relation to implementation of the Code.
-Reports from Suppliers will most likely inform annual attestations on implementation of the Code.
+9.1 Annually, on 30 September, agencies will be required to attest to activities in relation to implementation of the code.
+Reports from suppliers will inform annual attestations on implementation and operation of the code.

-9.4 The attestation will require that the Agency attests that it has complied with the Code by:
+9.4 The attestation will require that the agency confirm that it has complied with the code by:

 3. any exceptions to 9.4(a) have been carried out in accordance with section 11 of these guidelines.

-6. the number of Significant Contractors utilised in that financial year where a Significant Subcontractor was required to hold a Certificate; and
+6. the number of significant subcontractors utilised in that financial year where a significant subcontractor was required to hold a certificate; and

-10.1 A Supplier that holds a Certificate has an ongoing duty of disclosure to the Agency it has contracted with and the FJC Unit regarding any actions that may compromise the Certificate validity, such as an adverse ruling or an enforceable undertaking made against it.
+10.1 A supplier that holds a certificate has an ongoing duty of disclosure to the agency it has contracted with and the FJC Unit regarding any actions that may compromise the certificate validity, such as any new Victorian Government contract it enters into and any adverse ruling or an enforceable undertaking made against it.

 1. emergency goods, services or works provided to protect the essential security interests, or avoid the loss of critical services or prevent critical services from being disrupted; or